RUN FOR THE FALLEN

 - Find your loved one's location, date and time on the spreadsheet or by searching find a hero.

-- We are following a specific route and schedule based upon the map route, and we will maintain that schedule as closely as possible; however, timing may vary throughout the day.
+- We are following a specific route based upon the map route however timing may vary throughout the day.

-Q: What is South Carolina Run for the Fallen?
+Q: What is the South Carolina Run for the Fallen?

-A: South Carolina Run for the Fallen is a statewide relay-style tribute run to honor every South Carolina military service member who has died while serving or as a result of serving during the Global War on Terror, since October 12, 2000.
-Running 122 miles for over 375 heroes, beginning the first weekend in November.
+A: South Carolina's Run for the Fallen is a statewide relay foot run in tribute to every South Carolina military service member who has died while serving or as a result of serving during the War on Terror, since October 12, 2000.

 Q: How does the Run work?